jcpowermac/hanlon-wiki/The-Logviewer-Slice---CLI.md

 As you can see, this only gives us three matching lines from the logfile, in spite of the fact that we've increased the number of lines included in the tail part of the command from 10 to 500.
 This is because, in the second command we're tailing the last 500 lines of the logfile and then searching for matching lines in the result, whereas in the first command we filtered the entire logfile to find the lines that matched, then selected the last 10 lines from that filtered set (actually it's more complicated than that, but you can think of it that way...if you are curious, see the note, below, on how we efficiently tail this filtered set of lines).

-So, that shows all of the possibilities for the logviewer slice, from viewing the entire log file (the default), to tailing the logfile, to filtering the logfile, to tailing the filtered logfile, to filtering the tailed logfile.
-All are possible using the *logviewer* slice's CLI.
+So, that shows all of the possibilities for the log slice, from viewing the entire log file (the default), to tailing the logfile, to filtering the logfile, to tailing the filtered logfile, to filtering the tailed logfile.
+All are possible using the *log* slice's CLI.

 ### On efficiency in tailing a filtered logfile: